otrv4/otrv4/otrv4.md

 all assume that at least `ALLOW_V3` or `ALLOW_V4` is set; if not, then OTR is completely disabled and no special handling of messages should be done.
 Version 1 and 2 messages are out of the scope of this specification.

+(TODO: this section doesn't seem to allow for the OTRv4 specific DAKE messages)

 For version 3 and 4 messages, if the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.